unsol/design/spec.md

 #### `EEI.return : List`

-Return sets the return data to the given list of `RDATA` as well setting the status code to `EVMC_SUCCESS`.
+Set the return data to the given list of `RDATA` as well setting the status code to `EVMC_SUCCESS`.

 1. Set `eei.call.returnData` to `RDATA`.